I'm interested in becoming a vision professional. Where can I learn more?

 The web resource Teaching Students with Visual Impairments was created and continues to be maintained by Carmen Willings, a Teacher of Students with Visual Impairments.
 The job postings, ads, and affiliate links throughout the website cover the cost of operation of the website.
 Thank you for your support!
 Although I am not an organization, my goal is to direct you to organizations and resources that can help you throughout the pages of this website.
 If there are vision specific programs or resources you know of that you feel should be listed within the pages, please let me know so I can add them!
 There are submissions forms throughout the website for your convenience.
 If you'd like to learn more about my background, visit the About page.

 Where is your contact information?
 I'd like to connect with you.

 It is my hope that the above Q&A will help answer any questions you may have.
 Although I do not display my email on the website, you can connect with me via LinkedIn, via the Teaching Students with Visual Impairments Facebook page, or complete the form on my contact page.
 There is also a form you may complete if you have job posting questions.
 There are also forms throughout the site where you are encouraged to provide suggestions on resources to add.
 Additionally, I will periodically seek specific feedback from members via surveys.
 If you need support regarding a purchase of one of the digital downloads available for sale or my handcrafted jewelry, complete the form on the support page.

 Behind the Scenes

 What have I been up to behind the scenes?
-I am currently in the process of developing new VI resources.
+I am currently in the process of developing new VI resources, revising articles and creating new pieces of jewelry.
 It is my goal to create resources that will help me as a TVI and in turn, help you support you and your students!